kjoelovelife/ROSKY/catkin_ws/src/deep_learning/readme.md

 $ rosrun rqt_reconfigure rqt_reconfigure
 ```

-Then you can see the window "rqt_reconfigure__Param".
+Then you can see the window "rqt_reconfigure_Param".
 Select "display_xy" from left function table, you can see five parametesr.
 There are introducations below:

-* X:  to compute an approximate steering value wiht "Y"
+* X:  to compute an approximate steering value wiht "X"
-* Y:  to compute an approximate steering value with "X"
+* Y:  to compute an approximate steering value with "Y"
 * picture_interval: how many picture do you take in once
 * save_image: enable this to save image number of picture_interval, and will auto disable after takes.
 * image_number: how many pictures in [../catkin_ws/src/deep_learning/road_following/image/dataset_xy] now.

-Now you can see the image in window "rqt_image_view", and use window "rqt_reconfigure__Param" to adjust parameter and save images at the same time.
+Now you can see the image on window "rqt_image_view", and use window "rqt_reconfigure_Param" to adjust parameter and save images at the same time.
 If you finish saved, please press [ctrl] + [c] in any terminal for closing correctly.

 ## Step2.
 Training

 Befor training the model, we'll configure the parameter about the model.
 Please check out and modify the file  [ ../catkin_ws/src/deep_learning/road_following/param/train_model.yaml ].

-Note: Now we just support the model struct is "resnet18".
+Note: Now we just support the model "resnet18".
 And please check out the save_model_name, will not be the same as any model in [ ../catkin_ws/src/deep_learning/road_following/model ].
-If your model name is repeat, system will auto add time after your model name.
+If your model name is repeat, system will auto add time after your model's name.

 When you finished modified parameter about training model, you can type the code below to train model: